RubenNijhuis/Github-Groomer/README.md

 # Github Groomer
-💈 A chrome extension to make github seem a bit cleaner.
+💈 A chrome extension to make github seem a bit cleaner, more consistent and overall just nicer.
 Let's remove those distasteful borders and get some modern design in here.

 ## Installation
 ```bash